romci/hacs-ampeco-ev-charger/README.md

 # Home Assistant AMPECO EV Charger Integration

 A Home Assistant custom integration for AMPECO EV Charger control and monitoring.
 This integration is currently for personal use and is not production ready.
+Actually, I'm not even sure it will work outside of the white-labeled vendor of my particular charger (MegaTel).

 **Author**: Roman Avsec
 **License**: GPL-3.0